freelawproject/free.law/content/pages/recap.md

-Title: RECAP Project -- Turning PACER Around
+Title: RECAP Project -- Turning PACER Around Since 2009
 Slug: recap

 <p class="lead">RECAP is an <a href="https://www.courtlistener.com/recap/">online archive</a> and free extension for <a href="https://addons.mozilla.org/en-US/firefox/addon/recap-195534/">Firefox</a> and <a href="https://chrome.google.com/webstore/detail/recap/oiillickanjlaeghobeeknbddaonmjnc">Chrome</a> that improves the experience of using PACER, the electronic public access system for the U.S. Federal District and Bankruptcy Courts.</p>